BradDieter/DataScience_Hiring_Task_2019/data/README.md

  # Variable Descriptions (Code Book)

  A listing of all the features -- their names and descriptions -- for our modified data set is shown below.
-Links to additional information is included for the curious, but is not necessary to complete this exercise.
+Links to additional information are included for the curious, but is not necessary to complete this exercise.

    * **incident_id**: Incident or case ID.
 Corresponds to the JSON filename in the [VCDB json directory](https://github.com/vz-risk/VCDB/tree/master/data/json/validated).
    * **timeline.incident.day**:  Day of month incident occurred.